 Pros and Cons of Chemical Sunscreens

 Many consumers love chemical sunscreen because of its lightweight texture and easy blendability, making it a perfect canvas for foundations and concealers.
-Since each chemical in a chemical sunscreen doesn’t fully block the UVA and UVB spectrum in and of itself, there must be multiple chemicals cross-linked or stabilized in the formula so that it provides adequate protection and doesn’t become useless upon sun exposure.
+Since each chemical in a chemical sunscreen does not fully block the UVA and UVB spectrum in and of itself, there must be multiple chemicals cross-linked or stabilized in the formula so that it provides adequate protection and does not become useless upon sun exposure.
 “The physical blockers tend to not have this problem,” says Mark.

 Pros and Cons of Physical Sunblocks

 Sunblocks containing zinc oxide and/or titanium dioxide are photostable, meaning they do not change their molecular structure when exposed to UV radiation.
 “Zinc oxide offers the most thorough protection, while titanium dioxide is second best,” says King.
 “Unlike chemical sunscreens, [which require you to wait 20 minutes before sun exposure so your skin can fully absorb the product], physical sunblocks work as soon as you apply them, so you don’t need to wait.”

 Unlike chemical sunscreens, physical sunblocks work as soon as you apply them, so you don’t need to wait.